craftingcity/The-Known-World/A Grand Notepad.md

 Temples and Shrines to the Gods

-In the second century, contention begins to arise as the [[Game Notes/NPCs/on Alaturmen/High Power/Northeastern Hobgoblin Territories/Northeastern Hobgoblin Territories#Clans|Blood Clans]] and the [[Nobles of Prosper]] begin to generate animosity.
+In the second century, contention begins to arise as the [[Game Notes/NPCs/on Alaturmen/High Power/Northeastern Clan Leaders/Northeastern Hobgoblin Territories#Clans|Blood Clans]] and the [[Nobles of Prosper]] begin to generate animosity.
 The Nobles want the resources that the Blood Clans have, but neither side really wants a war.
 The patriarch of [[Noble House a'Valim]] and the matriarch of [[Noble House a'Nyrk]] have a sick love affair and similar goals.

 Bag-head bandits.